RushabhShahPrograms/automated-short-generator/README.md

 This will open PyQt6 UI where we can do our work.

 From here generate your google gemini api key: [Google AI Studio](https://aistudio.google.com/welcome)

+## Flow
+Used gemini model to create the short text of what we want to talk.
+Then used F5-TTS which will take those text and user has to just provide one 15 second reference audio (either english or chinese) then F5-TTS will convert the text into the human like audio based on the reference audio provided.
+And you will be able to download the audio